-(2) Fees collected by the secretary of state under this 207 section shall be deposited into the state treasury to the credit 208 of the board of voting machine systems examiners fund, which is 209 hereby created.
-All moneys credited to this fund shall be used 210 solely for the purpose of paying for the services and expenses 211 of each member of the board or for other expenses incurred 212 relating to the examination, testing, reporting, or 213 certification of equipment, the performance of any related 214 duties as required by the secretary of state, or the 215 reimbursement of any person submitting an examination fee as 216 provided in this chapter.
-217 file with the secretary of state a written report on the 223 equipment with its recommendations and, if applicable, its 224 determination or condition of approval regarding whether the 225 equipment, manual, and other related materials or arrangements 226 meet the applicable criteria set forth in sections 3506.07 and 227 3506.10 of the Revised Code-and can be safely used by the voters 228 at elections under the conditions prescribed in Title XXXV of 229 the Revised Code, or a written statement of reasons for which 230 testing requires a longer period.
+(2) Fees collected by the secretary of state under this 207 section shall be deposited into the state treasury to the credit 208 of the board of voting machine equipment examiners fund, which 209 is hereby created.
+All moneys credited to this fund shall be 210 used solely for the purpose of paying for the services and 211 expenses of each member of the board or for other expenses 212 incurred relating to the examination, testing, reporting, or 213 214 certification of equipment, the performance of any related duties as required by the secretary of state, or the 215 216 reimbursement of any person submitting an examination fee as provided in this chapter.
+217

+(D) (E) Within sixty days after the submission of the 218 equipment and payment of the fee, or as soon thereafter as is 219 reasonably practicable, but in any event within not more than 220 ninety days after the submission and payment, the board of 221 voting machine equipment examiners shall examine the equipment 222 and file with the secretary of state a written report on the 223 equipment with its recommendations and, if applicable, its 224 determination or condition of approval regarding whether the 225 equipment, manual, and other related materials or arrangements 226 meet the applicable criteria set forth in sections 3506.07 and 227 3506.10 of the Revised Code and can be safely used by the voters 228 at elections under the conditions prescribed in Title XXXV of 229 the Revised Code, or a written statement of reasons for which 230 testing requires a longer period.
 The board may grant temporary 231 approval for the purpose of allowing experimental use of 232 equipment.
 If the board finds that the equipment meets any the 233 applicable criteria set forth in sections 3506.06, 3506.07, and 234 3506.10 of the Revised Code, can be used safely and, if 235 applicable, can be depended upon to record and count accurately 236 and continuously the votes of electors, and has the capacity to 237 be warranted, maintained, and serviced, it shall approve the 238 equipment and recommend that the secretary of state certify the 239 equipment.
 The secretary of state shall notify all boards of 240 elections of any such certification.
-Equipment of the same model 241 and make, if it operates in an identical manner, may then be 242 adopted for use -at-elections .
+Equipment of the same model 241 and make, if it operates in an identical manner, may then be 242 adopted for use at elections.
 243